-Some typical side effects of stress sweat include:
+Stress sweat affects everyone differently.
+Typical side effects of stress sweat include:

 Obvious Sweat Marks

-It's not your imagination: Stress sweat smells worse than other types of sweat - and for a reason.
+It's not your imagination: Stress sweat smells worse than other types of sweat - and for a good reason.
 From an evolutionary standpoint, putting off a strong, repulsive scent deters predators who are out to eat you.

 Stress sweat can destroy your confidence and hold back your career.
 One study found that participants who reported having more confidence in school earned higher wages and were promoted faster than those with lower confidence.

 In other words, exuding confidence makes you appear more capable and can jumpstart your professional career.
-If stress sweat affects your confidence, your career could suffer.
+If stress sweat significantly affects your confidence, your career could suffer.

-There's no escaping stressors at work and everyday life.
+There's no escaping stressors at work and in everyday life.
 But when the pressure mounts, you need a way to cope to prevent stress sweat.

-Here are some stress-boosting tactics that can help you stay calm when the stressors pile up:
+Here are some stress-boosting tactics that can help you stay calm when the stressors pile up.

-1. Acknowledge Your Feelings of Stress and Their Source
+Acknowledge Your Stress and Its Source

-2. Write a Specific and Actionable to-do List
+Write a Specific and Actionable To-Do List

 If you're stressed thinking about everything that needs to get done, write it down.
 Visualizing your to-do list makes tasks seem more manageable and lowers feelings of overwhelm.
 Attacking your list will also provide some relief.

-5. Do Progressive Muscle Relaxation
+Do Progressive Muscle Relaxation

-6. Listen to Soothing Music
+Listen to Soothing Music